 The last place you want to end up after a perfect day of cragging is the emergency room because a large rock happened to thrash down onto your head.

 We don’t want to be your mom, but we’ll reiterate what you hear all of the time; climbing is inherently dangerous.
-You never know when chossy rock will hit you!
+You never know when a chossy rock will hit you!
 So when you’re packing up for your spring day at the crag, use your head and pack your helmet.
-And we promise, this one makes it painless to wear.
+And we promise this one makes it painless to wear.
 With this newest iteration of Black Diamond’s Half Dome Helmet, you’ll have serious protection at a weight that’s 40 grams lighter than its predecessor—meaning it won’t weigh you down while you’re pulling hard to go up.
 Its molded EPS foam keeps it incredibly durable, and the improved fit, ventilation, and highly adjustable suspension system make it more comfortable than ever.

-If its name alone doesn’t get your crag psych a little riled up, then the ultra convenience, functionality, and straight swagger of this pack surely will.
+If its name alone doesn’t get your crag psych a little riled up, then the ultra-convenience, functionality, and straight swagger of this pack surely will.

 This pack transforms a typical spring day at the crag to one at the base of Planet Luxury.
 Instead of having to overthink your packing processes to ensure you’ll know how to get to your quickdraws, harness, and most importantly, your snacks—Patagonia’s Cragsmith Pack makes grabbing your gear a thoughtless task, no matter where you’ve crammed it.
 How, you might ask?
 Well, this versatile cragging pack allows you to access your stuff through two entry points: its zippered top OR back panel, allowing you get to your gear without having to dump your precious cams, ‘biners, camera, and other belongings into the dirt.
-The Cragsmith’s interior features a soft foam on the sides and bottom to keep its structure in tact when stowing things away, and the exterior’s Cordura fabric, reinforced base, and haul handles keep your pack protected.
+The Cragsmith’s interior features a soft foam on the sides and bottom to keep its structure intact when stowing things away, and the exterior’s Cordura fabric, reinforced base, and haul handles keep your pack protected.
 This sturdy, versatile vessel also features a top compression strap, an exterior daisy chain, padded waistbelt, load lifers, and Air Flow mesh straps and back panel to keep your approach and exit from the crag cool and comfortable.

 Do yourself a favor and think a little less and crag a little more with Patagonia’s Cragsmith Pack.